hilldaniel4/IT-Senior-Capstone-Project/README.md

 # IT-Senior-Capstone-Project
-IT Senior Capstone group project using Python + Flask Uses pymongo to pass and get data from a MongoDB.
+IT Senior Capstone group project using Python + Flask.
+Pymongo tools are used to connect the program with a MongoDB cluster which stores and returns data from the app.

+The user navigates to the home page and selects items they want to add to their cart.
+Once they have selected any desired items to add to their cart, they must fill out the required shipping information in the form below the available products.
+Once they have finished and press the Confirm Order button, they are taken to an order confirmation page which has their shipping information and items they selected listed.

-To run use the following commands:
+To run the app use the following commands:

 pip install flask